nginx/agent/hugo/content/installation-plus.md

 ## Install NGINX Agent from NGINX Plus Repository

-First ensure that you are running a supported distribution and architecture: [technical specifications](../technical-specifications/)
+First, ensure that you are running a supported distribution and architecture: [technical specifications](../technical-specifications/)

 - [RHEL, CentOS, Rocky Linux, AlmaLinux and Oracle Linux](#rhel-centos-rocky-linux-almalinux-and-oracle-linux)
 - [Ubuntu](#ubuntu)